Nathan-Amiri/Mechination/README.md

 The game rules state that a Node, upon coming into contact with a Gadget, (a Pulser or Magnet) swaps the Pulser to a Magnet or vice versa.
 In code, Gadgets detect when non-Gadgets come into contact, then swap themselves.
 As a result, there is no need for a separate Node class--Nodes are simply default Cells.

+In addition to each Cell's unique behavior, Mechination has three 'fail conditions,' which can prevent Gadgets from activating in certain situations.
+These conditions are found in the ActivateGadget function in the Gadget class.

+In play mode, Gadget activation is ordered such that execution order is never a factor.
+The fail conditions help ensure this, as well as the Cycle logic found in the PlayModeManager's CycleTick function.